 While many typical packaged yogurts can contain about 12 grams of sugar.

-Plain, unsweetened Greek yogurts typically contain just grams of natural sugar content.
+Plain, unsweetened Greek yogurts typically contain a tiny amount of natural sugar content.

 The process of removing whey is also what gives Greek yogurt that much-sought after thick, creamy texture and taste.

 So if you find a yogurt product listed as “Greek-Style,”

 BE AWARE that this most likely means that product hasn’t actually had its whey removed,